-The Program is available only to clients of Betterment who have agreed to participate in the Program in accordance with terms and conditions established by Betterment as set forth in the Betterment Advisory Agreement.
+The Program is available only to clients who have instructed Betterment that they wish to participate in the Program in accordance with terms and conditions established by Betterment as set forth in the Betterment Advisory Agreement.

-As instructed by Betterment, Betterment Securities, acting as your agent, will deposit your funds into interest-bearing deposit accounts (“Deposit Accounts”) at one or more banks participating in the Program (each a “Deposit Bank”).
+At any time, you may direct Betterment to deposit funds into interest-bearing deposit accounts (“Deposit Accounts”) at one or more banks participating in the Program (each a “Deposit Bank”).
 The Deposit Banks are set out on a list of Deposit Banks into which your funds may be deposited (the “Deposit Bank List”), as explained in Section 3 (“Deposit Bank List”).

 You will not have a direct account relationship with a Deposit Bank, and you will not be able to deposit funds into or withdraw funds directly from the Deposit Account.
 All questions regarding the Deposit Accounts and any complaints regarding Cash Reserve, should be directed to Betterment (by emailing email@example.com) and not to the Deposit Banks.

 Each Deposit Account constitutes a direct obligation of the Deposit Bank and is not directly or indirectly an obligation of Betterment or Betterment Securities.
 You can obtain publicly available financial information concerning each Deposit Bank at fdic.gov or by contacting the FDIC Public Information Center by mail at L. William Seidman Center, Virginia Square, 3501 North Fairfax Drive, Arlington, VA 22226, or by phone at 703-562-2200.
 Betterment and Betterment Securities are not responsible for the financial condition of the Deposit Banks, and do not guarantee in any way the financial condition of the Deposit Banks or the accuracy of any publicly available financial information concerning Deposit Banks.